datalad/datalad/docs/datalad-metadata.rst

 datalad metadata
 ================

-This was somehwat cool in the past -- ignore in the present.
+**This was somehwat cool in the past -- ignore in the present.
+Kept for future references**

 This is a documentation on datalad's approach to metadata.
 Especially on how the metadata representation currently looks like.